The Potential Impact of AI Innovations on U.S. Occupations: Introduction

 To overcome these limitations, we introduced and validated the AI Impact (AII) measure.
-AII utilizes 19,498 task descriptions from O*NET and assesses AI's impact through innovations found in 12,984 AI patents filed with the United States Patent and Trademark Office (USPTO) from 2015 to 2020.
-For consistency with prior methods, our analysis extends up to 2020 (additional analyses up to 2022 are in \S\ref{appendix:10-years}).
-Built on Sentence-T5 (ST5)\cite{ni2021st5}, a natural language processing-focused deep learning framework (Figure \ref{fig:schema}), the method gauges semantic similarity between occupation task descriptions and patent descriptions (explained in \S\ref{subsec:datasets}) by embedding not individual words but the entire document (e.g., the entire patent's abstract), allowing for considering both semantic meaning and word ordering.
+AII utilizes 19,259 task descriptions from O*NET and assesses AI's potential impact through innovations found in 24,758 AI patents filed with the United States Patent and Trademark Office (USPTO) from 2015 to 2022.
+Built on Sentence-T5 (ST5)\cite{ni2021st5}, a natural language processing-focused deep learning framework (Figure \ref{fig:schema}), the method gauges semantic similarity between occupation task descriptions and patent descriptions (explained in ``\nameref{subsec:datasets}'') by embedding not individual words but the entire document (e.g., the entire patent's abstract), allowing for considering both semantic meaning and word ordering.
 The AII score is calculated in three steps.
 Firstly, the method identifies the most similar patent for each task based on maximum cosine similarity.
-Secondly, it categorizes a task as AI-impacted if its similarity with the most similar patent surpasses a threshold at the 90\textsuperscript{th} percentile, as previous literature suggested~\cite{chaturvedi2023automation} and this work further empirically validated (\S\ref{appendix:validation}).
+Secondly, it categorizes a task as AI-impacted if its similarity with the most similar patent surpasses a threshold at the 90\textsuperscript{th} percentile, as previous literature suggested~\cite{chaturvedi2023automation} and this work further empirically validated (see ``\nameref{appendix:validation}'' in Supplementary Material).
 We select, for each task, the closest patent rather than counting the number of closely linked patents.
 This approach provides a more targeted understanding of the specific innovations or solutions directly relevant to that particular task, avoiding dilution of the analysis with potentially less pertinent or peripheral patents.
 Also, given that patents can be general, our approach addresses this by using the text not only in titles, as previous approaches did~\cite{webb2019impact}, but also in abstracts, which are more likely to contain application domains or references to specific tasks (illustrated in Table~\ref{tab:generic-patents}).
-Finally, the AII score for an occupation is computed by dividing the number of tasks impacted by AI patents by the total tasks for that occupation.
-For insights into AI's economic and spatial ramifications, the method aggregates AII scores for each occupation at industry sector- or regional-levels (elaborated in \S\ref{subsec:new_method}).
+Finally, the AII score for an occupation is computed by dividing the number of tasks impacted by AI patents by the total tasks for that occupation (as detailed in ``\nameref{subsec:new_method}'').
+For insights into AI's economic ramifications, the method aggregates AII scores for each occupation at industry sector-level.